How to make Trinidad Aloo Pie

 Dough - Balling

-Once the dough has doubled in size, dust your counter and remove the dough from the bowl placing onto the floured surface.
+Once the dough has doubled in size, dust your counter and remove the dough from the bowl, placing it onto the floured surface.

 Aerial of a ball of dough on a floured countertop